 The world’s vineyard continue expanding to meet the demand of thirsty consumers.
 Regions that were not previously producing wine have become popular, for example China is now a massive wine producing country.
 The most popular grapes have changed over the years as well.
 Today, for red wine.
 Cabernet Sauvignon and Merlot are the world’s most widely planted grape varieties for red wine.
 Chardonnay is now the most widely planted white wine, grape variety.
 While the specific rankings of which grapes are the most popular, it’s interesting to note that leading grape varieties continue becoming more popular, while lesser known grape varieties continue falling from favor.
 For example, take the 35 most popular wine grapes, in 2000, they occupied 59% of the world’s vineyards.
 By 2010, they increased their hold, rising to 66%!
 It’s not just that the same grape varieties that remain popular, so do the countries that plant them in their vineyards.
 As of 2010, France, Italy, Spain and the United States accounted for 60% of the world’s vineyards.

 Overall red wine continues gaining in popularity, while the production of white wine keeps slipping.
 Between 2000 and 2010, the production of red wine grapes jumped from 49% to 56%.
-Here’s an interesting fact for you.
-China has the deepest plantings of red wine grapes at 86%, while Luxembourg is the country with the highest percentage or white wine grapes at 92%!
+Although those percentages continue to change slightly.
+In 2015, red wine grapes continued its dominance.
+In 2015, 54% of all wine produced was red, 37% and Champagne and the remaining 9% were Rosé.
+Here’s another interesting fact for you.
+China now has the deepest plantings of red wine grapes at 86%, while Luxembourg is the country with the highest percentage or white wine grapes at 92%!

 All grape varietals share the same growth cycle.
 Grape vines rest during the winter months.
 They are basically dormant.
 In cold European climates where frost and snow can injure or kill a vine this is a good thing.
 Winter rains also help replenish the soil water tables that could have dried during the summer and fall months.
 In the spring, the grapes come alive with bud burst which springs into action with new growth on the leaves and shoots.
 This is followed by the all important flowering period that takes place as the official start of the summer kicks in.
 This is time when growers get an idea about the yields they might end up for the vintage.
 If the harvest looks to be large, growers conduct a green harvest to reduce the yields and concentrate the grapes.
 This is followed by veraison, which is the French term for when the grapes change color.
 At this point, it’s hurry up and wait, hoping the grapes develop the needed amount of phenolic ripeness and sugar levels for harvest.